raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*paragraph 18, page 12*)

-  - From "Count 4: Conspiracy to CommitEconomic Espionage" section of the DOJ `indictment`_:
+  - From the "Count 4: Conspiracy to Commit Economic Espionage" section of the DOJ `indictment`_:

      the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, knowingly